Upgrid Logo

 More producers → better prices → more producers.
 The compounding is real.

-When producers earn 15–25 Rp./kWh instead of 6.8 Rp., the investment case for a rooftop changes completely.
+When producers earn 15–25 Rp./kWh instead of ~7 Rp.
+(BFE Referenzmarktpreis 2025, quarterly average), the investment case for a rooftop changes completely.
 More installs mean more supply.
 More supply means lower consumer prices.
 Lower prices attract more members.
 More members attract more producers.
 This is how Austria went from zero to 6,000 communities in four years.

 🏛️